edk2-docs/edk-ii-package-maintainer-guidelines/edk2_dec_files.md

 Tools may use this value to determine if new content has been added to the DEC file.

-The UDP spec defines rules for tools that use these value when installing a UEFI Distribution Package.
+The UDP spec defines rules for tools that use this value when installing a UEFI Distribution Package.

 For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II